kartoza/docker-geoserver/README.md

 ### Enable disk quota storage in PostgreSQL backend

-By default GeoServer uses H2 datastore for configuring dsk quota.
-You can use the PostgreSQL backend as a disk quota store.
+GeoServer defaults to using H2 datastore for configuring disk quota.
+You can alternatively use the PostgreSQL backend as a disk quota store.

 You will need to run a PostgreSQL DB and link it to a GeoServer instance.